Launched under the name atthehandlebars (for obvious reasons) as a blog for avid overland and adventure motorcyclists.

 Within four weeks of my grand idea of riding back to Sydney from London, I had bought a 2014 Triumph 800 XC off a gentlemen named Will (Wollongong to Woolwich) in London.
 Without any time to waste, I was spending every hour of the day trying to organise visa’s and permits but still had barely any paperwork to carry me through.
 I left the country for France on June the 24th 2016, and the journey began…

 I wanted to prove on this trip to everyone I know, and all the armchair experts of the world, (you know the type, the ones that read the paper and believe anything the media says) that travelling ‘Terrorist-ridden’ countries such as Morocco, Iran or Pakistan can be a wholesome and happy experience.
+I hope I can inspire other people to embark on their own ride, to have no preconceptions and see that the world… well it’s a pretty great place anywhere you go.

 The best way I thought to achieve all of this?
 By doing something I love – riding a motorcycle.